pdfapi/java-sdk/README.md

 ## Usage

-Usage of pdfapi.io PHP SDK is very simple.
+Usage of pdfapi PHP SDK is very simple.
 The easiest way to get started is:

 ```java